-Evaluating Modeling Housing Construction by FIPS
+Evaluating Modeling Housing Construction by region

 Naomi Giertych

-Housing construction in the US depends on a variety of factors including the commercial growth, the population growth, and the average income of an area.
-In this project, I explore how incorporating these factors affects the modeling decisions for estimating the number of houses built in a US FIPS region.
-I am predominantly interested in determining how accounting for average income and state-level effects affect the model chosen and what can be gleaned impacts on housing construction predictions.
+Housing construction in the US depends on a variety of factors including economic growth, population growth, and the wealth of residents in an area.
+In this project, I explore how incorporating these factors affects the modeling decisions for estimating the number of houses built in a US county (FIPS region).
+I am predominantly interested in determining how accounting for average income and state-level effects affect the model chosen and what can be gleaned about impacts on housing construction predictions.

 I use US housing deed and tax data obtained from CoreLogic, Inc. The deed data consists of a record for each time a property was sold with information on the parcel ID, US FIPS code, state in which the property is located, sale date, and the amount for which the property was sold.
 The tax data contains information on the parcel ID, FIPS code, and the year in which the building was constructed.
 For the purposes of this analysis I examine residential properties with a sale date after 1970 and remove maritime FIPS codes 57 through 98.

-In my final dataset, I want the number of houses built, the average sell price of a house, and the county population by FIPS code and year.
+In my final dataset, I want the number of houses built, the average selling price of a house, and the county population by FIPS code and year.
 The average selling price of a house acts as a proxy for the wealth of an area.
 I merge the deed and tax data together by FIPS code and parcel ID.
-I then obtain the count the number of houses built by FIPS code and year and augment the dataset to account for FIPS code-year pairs in which a house was not built.
+I then obtain the count the number of houses built by FIPS code and year and augment the dataset with zeros to account for FIPS code-year pairs in which a house was not built.
 Next, I calculate the mean selling price of houses within a FIPS-year pair and merge this with the number of houses built.
-One limitation of using the average sell price of a house as a proxy for the income of an area is two-fold.
+One limitation of using the average selling price of a house as a proxy for the income of an area is two-fold.
 One, many areas do not have a house sold in a year or have very few, and two, I am assuming that the house sold was an average home for an area.
 To account for the first of the limitations, I linearly-interpolate the missing values between years that did have a house sold, and any additional missing values are borrowed from the first year in which a sell was observed.
 Finally, I merge county population data obtained from the Census from 1970 forward.
 The final dataset contains 80495 observations for 49 states, including DC.

 Finally I explore modeling the number of houses built using a negative binomial model.
 I fit three models.
 The first accounts for the years with 6 splines, the sale amount, and population; and the second, adds an offset for the state the property is located.
 Both of these models use FIPS as the grouping variable for the covariance structure.
 The third model accounts for years with 6 splines, the sale amount, and the population of a FIPS code by year but uses a nested covariance structure between the states and the FIPS codes.